-Before you start your Cuban adventure, getting a bit up-to-date on the history of Cuba might make your holiday even more interesting.
-Here is a little insight into one of the national heroes of Cuba!
+Before you start your Cuban travel adventure, getting a bit up-to-date on the history of Cuba (and heroes of Cuba) might make your holiday even more interesting.

-One of the greatest heroes in the Cuban war for independence from Spanish rule at the end of the 19th century is a guy from the Dominican Republic, named Maximo Gomez.
+One of the greatest heroes in the Cuban war for independence from Spanish rule at the end of the 19th century is not a Cuban at all, but a guy from the Dominican Republic named Maximo Gomez!

 Maximo Gomes First Fought FOR The Spanish

-According to history, Gomez’s mother originally wanted a clerical career for him and not a life in the military.
-Maximo on the other hand wanted it differently.
+According to history, Gomez’s mother originally wanted a clerical career for him and not a life in the military!

-He first fought in battle already at the age of sixteen against Haitian forces.
-At that time he commanded Spanish reserve forces in Santo Domingo in the Dominican Republic.
+Maximo first fought in battle against Haitian forces at the pure age of sixteen.
+At that time, he already commanded Spanish reserve forces in Santo Domingo in the Dominican Republic.